ShahOdin/Broker/README.md

 Moreover, the broker mechanism will allow for dynamic allocation of clients and servers against one another and the wiring of clients and servers is less static/global.

+complete static type checking of the system is one of the main objective of this project.